rage/ethics-of-ai-copy/data/chapter-3/2-who-should-be-blamed.md

 ---
 path: '/chapter-3/2-who-should-be-blamed'
-title: 'Accountability: Who should be blamed?'
+title: 'Who should be blamed?'
 hidden: false
 ---